Pwoodlock/Airbus-A350X-A380X/README.md

 - Complete hardware schematics and PCB layouts
 - Mechanical designs for enclosures and mounting solutions for CNC & 3D Printing Fabrication
 - WASM Module
-- X-PLANE Plugin
+- X-PLANE Plugin (Not my first priority!)
-- Compatible with FlyByWire Simulations' A380X
+- Compatible with FlyByWire Simulations' A380X and iniBuilds A350-900
-- Compatibility with other A350X Projects when they release.

 ## Contributing :
 ---